-Shredder was the biggest example, due to James Avery's other work; he was substituted by Dorian Harewood for a lot of the later Season 3 episodes, and then Jim Cummings on and off for the next few seasons.
+Shredder was the biggest example, due to James Avery's other work; he was substituted by Dorian Harewood for a lot of the later Season 3 episodes, and then Jim Cummings on and off for the next few seasons (Cummings also tended to sub for him during the notoriously-bad first season of Iron Man, and Harewood replaced him after that).
 He finally bailed out the show for good after the first five episodes of Season 7; Townsend Coleman (the voice of Mikey and the Rat King) voiced Shredder for the rest of that season, and William E. Martin took over the role permanently in Seasons 8-10.

 Raphael also had a few different voice actors over the course of the show; Thom Pinto voiced him for a few Season 3 episodes, Hal Rayle filled in for the "Vacation in Europe" episodes, and Michael Gough (no, not that one) replaced Rob Paulsen for the final season.

 Donatello and Bebop, who were both usually voiced by Barry Gordon, were also replaced for part of Season 3 (seeing a pattern here?) by Greg Berg.

 Vernon Fenwick was voiced by Pat Fraley in Season 1, but changed to being voiced by Peter Renaday in Season 2 to balance out the workload of the actors (Fraley did Vernon, Krang and Baxter Stockman in Season 1, while Renaday only did Splinter).

 Leatherhead was originally voiced by Jim Cummings, but Peter Renaday voiced him for his final appearance in "Night of the Rogues".